-Now that you are equipped with the knowledge of all the important specifications of an SSD, you should be able to read the technical specsheet of your laptop’s or your desktop’s motherboard in order to check SSD compatibility.
+Now that you know all the important specifications of an SSD, you should be able to read the technical spec sheet of your laptop’s or your desktop’s motherboard to check SSD compatibility.

 Sample Motherboard Specsheet for M.2 Slot

-The sample specsheet above is tough to understand for the uninitiated.
-However, if you can decipher what this says, then you are basically an expert at how to check SSD compatibility with desktop motherboard.
+The sample spec sheet above is tough to understand for the uninitiated.
+However, if you can decipher what this says, you are an expert at checking SSD compatibility with desktop motherboards.

-The first line defines how many storage ports the motherboard:
+The first line defines how many storage ports the motherboard has:

 - 3 x M.2 ports

 - 6 x SATA 3 (aka SATA 6 Gbps) ports